open-telemetry/sig-end-user/video-transcripts/transcripts/2024-12-17T22:14:29Z-humans-of-otel-kubecon-na-2024.md

 ## Summary

-In this YouTube video, various professionals from the tech industry discuss their experiences and insights into OpenTelemetry, a framework designed to standardize observability for software systems.
-Participants include Hazel Weakly, Eromosele Akhigbe, Budha, Miguel Luna, Adriana Villela, David, Endre Sara, Braydon Kains, Christos, and Reese Lee, each sharing how they became involved with OpenTelemetry and its significance in their work.
-Key points include the importance of OpenTelemetry in enhancing troubleshooting, improving user experiences, and fostering collaboration across different organizations.
-The speakers emphasize the transformative potential of OpenTelemetry in standardizing data collection and facilitating better understanding of system behaviors, as well as the value of community engagement in open-source projects.
-Observability is defined through personal anecdotes and technical perspectives, highlighting its role in developing a deeper understanding of systems and ultimately improving software performance.
+In this YouTube video, several professionals in the software development and observability space share their experiences and insights regarding OpenTelemetry, an open-source observability framework.
+Participants include Hazel Weakly, Eromosele Akhigbe, Budha, Miguel Luna, Adriana Villela, David, Endre Sara, Braydon Kains, Christos, and Reese Lee.
+They discuss how they became involved with OpenTelemetry, emphasizing its importance in standardizing observability practices across various organizations and improving the efficiency of troubleshooting and monitoring software.
+Topics explored include the significance of observability in understanding system behavior, the role of community collaboration in the OpenTelemetry ecosystem, and the various telemetry signals such as traces, metrics, and logs that aid in effective software monitoring.
+The conversation highlights the transformative impact of OpenTelemetry on both individual careers and organizational practices, reinforcing its potential as a future standard for observability in software engineering.

+## Chapters

+Here are 10 key moments from the livestream along with their timestamps:

+00:00:00 Introductions of speakers and their roles
+00:05:30 Discussion on how individuals got involved with OpenTelemetry
+00:10:15 Insights on the importance of open standards in technology
+00:15:50 Explanation of the different signals in observability (traces, metrics, logs)
+00:20:10 The role of OpenTelemetry in improving API management and troubleshooting
+00:25:30 Personal experiences with OpenTelemetry and its impact on software engineering
+00:30:45 Observability's definition and its significance in understanding system behavior
+00:35:00 The collaborative nature of the OpenTelemetry community
+00:40:20 Discussion on common standards and semantic conventions in OpenTelemetry
+00:45:00 Final thoughts on the future of OpenTelemetry and its role in the industry

-# OpenTelemetry Thoughts and Experiences
+# OpenTelemetry Community Insights

-Hey there!
+## Introductions

+Hello everyone!
 My name is **Hazel Weakly** and I have thoughts—lots of thoughts.
 They never stop thinking.

-**Eromosele Akhigbe** here.
-I'm currently a software engineer at Sematext.
+I’m **Eromosele Akhigbe**, currently a software engineer at Sematext.

-Hello everyone, I am **Budha**.
-I'm a developer advocate at Tyk.
-Apart from that, I have a very deep relationship with open standards as I am also the board chair for the OpenAPI Initiative and a board member for the GraphQL Foundation.
+Hi, I’m **Budha**, a developer advocate at Tyk.
+I have a deep relationship with open standards as I serve as the board chair for the OpenAPI Initiative and a board member for the GraphQL Foundation.

-My name is **Miguel Luna** and I'm a product manager at Elastic, where I'm the product lead for the OpenTelemetry efforts across the company and what we contribute to the community.
+My name is **Miguel Luna** and I’m a product manager at Elastic, where I lead the OpenTelemetry efforts across our company and contribute to the community.

 I’m **Adriana Villela**, a Principal Developer Advocate at Dynatrace.

-My name is **David**, and I work at Monday.com as a software engineer on the CRM product.
+My name is **David** and I work at Monday.com as a software engineer on the CRM product.

-I’m **Endre Sara**, the co-founder of a company called Causely, which I started two years ago.
+I’m **Endre Sara**, co-founder of Causely, which I started two years ago.

 My name is **Braydon Kains**.
-I'm a software developer at Google in the Google Cloud Org, working for the Cloud Observability service.
-I mainly work on agents that customers install in their environments to collect telemetry signals and send them to Google Cloud.
+I’m a software developer at Google within the Google Cloud Org, working on the Cloud Observability service.

-I'm **Christos**, a software engineer at Elastic.
-I've been working mainly in observability for the past five years, contributing mostly to the OpenTelemetry ecosystem since last year.
+I’m **Christos**, a software engineer at Elastic.
+I’ve focused on observability for the past five years, contributing mostly to the OpenTelemetry ecosystem.

-Hi, my name is **Reese Lee**, and I am a Senior Developer Relations Engineer at New Relic.
+Hi, I’m **Reese Lee**, a Senior Developer Relations Engineer at New Relic.

 ## Getting Involved with OpenTelemetry

-I got into OpenTelemetry almost accidentally.
-Initially, I was looking for answers to questions I had about teaching others how to find answers better and how to improve the learning processes in the teams I worked with.
-Eventually, I stumbled onto OpenTelemetry.
+I got into the OpenTelemetry project almost accidentally.
+I was looking for answers to questions I had and how to teach others to find answers better.
+This journey led me to OpenTelemetry.

-In March, I started an internship called Outreachy, where I worked on OpenTelemetry, building a logging bridge in Golang.
-By the end of the internship, I successfully created a logging bridge using OTel zerolog.
+In March, I participated in an internship called Outreachy, where I worked on building a logging bridge in Golang using OTel zerolog by the end of my internship.

-### Triggers to Get Involved

-There were several reasons OpenTelemetry caught my attention:

-1. **Advocacy** - Our new group product manager was a strong proponent of observability and OpenTelemetry, which drew me in.
+My involvement with OpenTelemetry came from the advocacy of our new group product manager who was a big proponent of observability and OpenTelemetry.
+Prior to that, I had experimented with OpenTracing and OpenCensus but hadn’t delved into OpenTelemetry.
+Her advocacy piqued my interest.

-2. **Open Standards** - Anything that is an open standard is a no-brainer for me; I believe it simplifies life and adds flexibility.
+OpenTelemetry caught my attention primarily because of its status as an open standard.
+I believe investing time in open standards makes life easier and offers flexibility.

-3. **Internal Use** - At Tyk, we started using OpenTelemetry for internal and external purposes.
-This allowed us to see results in troubleshooting problems, not just with REST APIs, but also with GraphQL APIs.
+At Tyk, we started using OpenTelemetry both internally and externally, which significantly improved our troubleshooting efficiency across REST and GraphQL APIs.

-Initially, I started as a product manager, focusing more on coordination rather than direct contribution.
-Recently, I’ve been involved in localizing documentation, specifically translating OpenTelemetry documentation into Spanish.
+Initially, I began as a product manager, focusing on coordination rather than direct contributions.
+Recently, I’ve been involved in localizing documentation for Spanish speakers, translating the OpenTelemetry documentation into Spanish.

-At my previous role, my manager encouraged me to join the OpenTelemetry community, marking my first experience contributing to open source.
-It was a gateway into OpenTelemetry, and I started my career in embedded applications, doing eBPF tracing before it was mainstream.
+My first experience with OpenTelemetry was at my previous role, where my manager encouraged me to attend community meetings.
+This sparked my first contribution to open source after over 20 years in tech.

+I started my career in embedded applications and was doing eBPF tracing before it was mainstream.
+After moving to Dropbox, where we handled all telemetry in-house, I continued to work with trace-based testing at Monday.com.
-### Observability and Its Importance

-I’ve learned that OpenTelemetry presents a tremendous opportunity for the industry to standardize instrumentation and use common semantic conventions, making it easier for everyone to understand what's happening.
-I got excited about it and began working on it, initially with a few test applications, eventually demonstrating how to do instrumentation.

-As my current company evolved, I emphasized the importance of proper instrumentation from day one for logs, metrics, and observability testing, which has greatly helped us.

-My team uses OpenTelemetry, particularly the OpenTelemetry Collector, to support our customers in collecting data from their environments.
-While we initially had light involvement in OpenTelemetry issues, we recognized the importance of opening issues with pull requests, which has encouraged our entire team to be more engaged.
+My team utilizes OpenTelemetry, specifically the OpenTelemetry Collector, to support customers in collecting data from their environments.
+Initially, we would report bugs and wait for fixes, but we aimed to change that approach by actively opening issues and contributing PRs.

-I was asked to contribute to OpenTelemetry by assisting with the Elastic Common Schema donation, focusing on the specification and semantic conventions, and now I’m heavily involved in the Collector.
+I was asked to contribute to OpenTelemetry by assisting with the Elastic Common Schema donation and focusing on the Collector and semantic conventions.

-Joining the dedicated OpenTelemetry team at New Relic in November 2021 allowed me to integrate into the community swiftly.
-The work my previous manager initiated to build the End User Working Group has now evolved into the End User SIG, significantly enhancing our ability to tie together different tools and vendors.

-### Personal Growth Through OpenTelemetry

-OpenTelemetry has become a transformative part of my work, facilitating cross-communication between engineering and non-engineering teams.
-It has improved our internal efficiency, allowing our SRE and DevOps teams to collaborate more effectively with the platform stack.
+At New Relic, I began working with OpenTelemetry through support tickets from customers adopting it.
+I joined the dedicated OpenTelemetry team in November 2021 and integrated into the OpenTelemetry community quickly.

+OpenTelemetry has proven invaluable across organizations by providing a way to connect different vendors and tools.
+It allows for greater collaboration and efficiency and enhances internal communication among teams.

-Earlier this year, I had the privilege of organizing a mini-conference called LEAP, the API Observability Conference, which brought together many community members to discuss various aspects of OpenTelemetry beyond just engineering.
+Earlier this year, I organized a mini-conference called LEAP, which focused on API observability, gathering insights from various community members, including decision-makers.

-The initiation of the Elastic Common Schema donation to OpenTelemetry was a natural fit for standardizing observability and driving efficiency.
+We at Elastic decided to donate the Elastic Common Schema to OpenTelemetry, aligning it with the goal of standardizing observability and improving efficiency in telemetry data collection.

-Observability, to me, is understanding the pulse of the platform we’ve created.
-It involves knowing what functions and what doesn’t, enabling effective decision-making.
-Monitoring answers questions you know to ask, while observability helps you discover questions you didn’t even realize were important.

-### What Does OpenTelemetry Mean?

-To me, OpenTelemetry represents a common language that unites various components of a platform stack.
-It simplifies the process for SRE and DevOps teams, allowing them to focus on evolving and maturing their systems.

-It feels like home for me, as it has been transformative in my life and career, introducing me to open source and the CNCF community.
-It’s a lovely community where different vendors collaborate towards shared goals.
+## Observability Insights

+Observability is essential for understanding the user experience in increasingly complex software environments.
+OpenTelemetry provides the tools to answer challenging questions about user interactions with our products.

+The primary purpose of observability is to understand and reason about system behavior.
+Merely collecting data is insufficient; the insights derived must drive actions and improvements in reliability and performance.

+To me, observability means having a clear understanding of your platform's pulse and recognizing what functions well and what does not.
+It’s about making informed decisions based on this understanding.

+Monitoring answers known questions, while observability identifies unknown questions.
+Observability means gaining insights into your systems, transforming debugging processes into actionable insights.

+Observability engineers are akin to doctors for your systems.
+When something goes wrong, we pinpoint the issue to resolve it effectively.

+OpenTelemetry represents the future of observability.
+It fosters a collaborative community where vendors work together to innovate without competing over signal collection.

+## OpenTelemetry's Community and Future

+To me, OpenTelemetry is a home—a community that emphasizes collaboration among various vendors working towards the same goal of improving observability.

-OpenTelemetry is a way to standardize efforts among engineers who seek to ask difficult questions about software.
-It enables collaboration among multiple vendors, allowing them to focus on delivering actionable insights rather than competing over instrumentation.
+OpenTelemetry serves as a means to standardize efforts among engineers striving to tackle complex questions in software development.
+It enables collaboration, allowing companies to focus on adding value rather than competing over instrumentation.

-Overall, OpenTelemetry means understanding the signals that help us differentiate between various aspects of our systems.
-It brings the observability community together, fostering learning and innovation across the industry.
+In my experience, OpenTelemetry is a fantastic place to learn and collaborate with passionate individuals in the observability space.

 ## Favorite OpenTelemetry Signals

-- My favorite OpenTelemetry signal is the one that provides the most useful answers to meaningful questions.
-- **Traces** are my favorite signal because they provide a comprehensive view of everything happening in the system and help spot errors easily.
+- **Traces**: They provide a comprehensive overview of system interactions, helping to pinpoint errors effectively.
-- **Logs** are essential for deep contextual insights, though I acknowledge the need for all signals—metrics, traces, and logs—to fully understand system issues.
-- I have grown to appreciate **profiling** as it offers exciting opportunities to understand system behavior under different conditions, helping us to improve performance.

-In conclusion, OpenTelemetry is a powerful tool for enhancing observability, encouraging collaboration, and driving effective decision-making in software development.
+- **Logs**: They offer deep contextual insights and are foundational for understanding system behavior.
+- **Metrics**: Essential for identifying problems and understanding performance trends.

+In conclusion, OpenTelemetry is not just a technical standard but a vibrant community that empowers engineers and organizations to enhance their observability practices and drive meaningful outcomes.

 ## Raw YouTube Transcript